oplehto/cluster-checks/README.md

 The scripts assume that pdsh is used to gather the information.
 The commands typically provide fairly large dumps of data.
 It's left to the task of the reader to pipe the output to a sort command or do diffs to evaluate the consistency.
 In many cases a simple `sort`, `grep` or `wc -l` is already useful but, for example in parsing `dmidecode` and `dmesg` output doing `diff`s might be better.
 I'll try to get around to productizing this at some point as well.

 ### PDU
+Even PDUs have firmware these days and this gets often overlooked updates or when replacing hardware.
+This may cause also weird discrepancies in power consumption or differences in the sensor reports.
 - Number of operational PDUs and their status
  - ```pdsh -a 'hplog -p'```
 - PDU power draw